“Where to for the weekend, Henry?”

 Once passengers were checked in and wafted through the lavishly appointed lobby areas, they stepped aboard what was at the time near the pinnacle of human endeavour – only NASA engineers and their rivals in the USSR space program were pushing boundaries further.
 The jet aeroplane was science fiction turned science reality, with unimaginable speed and range thanks to engine technology developed during the Second World War.

 International travel was still a fledgeling business, and as such there was little pressure on airlines to cram seats into the spacious cabins.
-The planes were laid out more like luxury ocean liners, with a lounge feel rather than the regimented rows we are familiar with today.
+The planes were laid out more like luxury ocean liners, very similar to today’s private jets with a lounge feel rather than the regimented rows we are familiar with today.
 Recline with a complimentary whisky, enjoy a cigarette, or get up and mingle like one would at a cocktail party.
 Exciting names such as the Stratocruiser and the Electra Jet captured the imagination through advertising, and when the huge Boeing 747 superjumbo was introduced in 1970, the air travel experience reached a zenith of luxury and comfort that subsequent generations of travellers can only marvel at with envy.